Hey-Programmers/learn-javascript/05_nesting/A_nested_loops_exercise/README.md

 # Loop the Loop

-_Nested Loops_ is programming pattern useful to generate "pairs" of things.
+_Nested Loops_ are when we write a loop within the body of another loop.
+The pattern can be useful to generate "pairs" of things.

 If you get stuck during this exercise, reference this walkthrough.
 Only watch enough of the walkthrough to get yourself unstuck, then pause the video and pick up the exercise on your own.

 If you are comfortable with single loops, then you'll find nested loops pretty intuitive.
 Good thing we practiced single loops a ton already.

 -AZ